intel/llvm/sycl/doc/SYCL_compiler_and_runtime_design.md

 #### Enable SYCL offload

-To enable compilation with SYCL specification conformance, a special option must be passed to the clang driver:
+To enable compilation following the SYCL specification, a special option must be passed to the clang driver:

 `-fsycl`